Ireland Yearly Meeting: History

 The Religious Society of Friends was introduced to Ireland by William Edmundson.
 He was born in Westmorland, England in 1627 but moved to Ireland in 1652.
 On a return trip to England, Edmundson was convinced of the truth of Quakerism under the teaching of James Nayler He went back to Ireland and set up a business in Lurgan, County Armagh.
 The first Friends meeting in Ireland took place in Edmundson's home there in 1654.

 Irish Quakers were known for entrepreneurship, setting up many businesses in Ireland, with many families such as the Goodbodys, Bewleys, Pims, Lambs, Jacobs, Edmundsons, Perrys and Bells were involved in milling, textiles, shipping, imports and exports, food and tobacco production, brewing, iron production and railways industries.

 William Penn the founder of Pennsylvania, converted to Quakerism while dealing with his father's estates in Ireland.
 He attended meetings in Cork.

-The Quakers founded the town of Mountmellick, Co.
-Laois, in 1657 led by William Edmundson.
-There is a quaker burial ground in Rosenallis, Co, Laois.
+The Quakers founded the town of Mountmellick, County Laois, in 1657 led by William Edmundson.
+There is a Quaker burial ground in Rosenallis, Co, Laois.

-Ballitore in Co.
-Kildare, in 1685 was planned as a Quaker town, it was here a Quaker school was founded by Abraham Shackleton (ancestor of the polar explorer Ernest Shackleton) in 1726, many Quakers from all over Ireland attended as did many non-Quakers.
+Ballitore in County Kildare, in 1685 was planned as a Quaker town, it was here a Quaker school was founded by Abraham Shackleton (ancestor of the polar explorer Ernest Shackleton) in 1726, many Quakers from all over Ireland attended as did many non-Quakers.
 Among the famous non-Quakers to go there were Henry Grattan, Cardinal Paul Cullen, James Napper Tandy and Edmund Burke.

 In 1692 the Quakers opened a meeting house in Sycamore Alley, off Dame Street in Dublin, these premises expanded with the purchase of property backing on to Eustace Street.
 The Quakers building on Eustace Street, purchased in 1817, is the former Eagle Tavern, it is where the Dublin Society of the United Irishmen was formed in 1791.
 In 1988 they sold some of their property on Eustace Street, which became the Irish Film Institute.

 The Cork Street Fever Hospital, Dublin was founded by Quakers in the early 19th century.
 The Royal Hospital, Donnybrook in Dublin, was also originally a Quaker hospital.
 There was a Quaker grave yard in Cork street, and one in York Street off St. Stephen's Green which was sold and for the Building of the Royal College of Surgeons.